Using Creativity as a Tool in Sobriety

 creativity in sobriety art prompts

-Pick a slot you can defend—10 minutes after coffee or right before dinner.
-Keep tools out and visible (sketchbook on table, guitar on stand, notebook in bag).
-Use a simple timer; stop on time so tomorrow stays attractive.
+Choose a time that you can protect, like 10 minutes after coffee or shortly before dinner.
+Keep your equipment out and in sight (such a sketchbook on the table, a guitar on a stand, or a notebook in your backpack).
+Set a timer and stick to it so tomorrow stays interesting.

-Words: write three lines about something you noticed today.
+Write three lines about something you saw today.

-Batch tiny pieces into a mini-project: five sketches into a page, three riffs into a 30-second track, six photos into a grid, a paragraph into a short post.
-“Shipping” builds confidence and replaces doom-scrolling with something you made.
+Put small things together into a mini-project, like five doodles onto a page, three riffs into a 30-second music, six photographs into a grid, or a paragraph into a short post.
+“Shipping” gives you confidence and replaces doom-scrolling with something you built.

 Share the Post: